AsierTenaZuazolacigorraga/txiki-gpt/README.md

 # txiki-gpt

 A minimal GPT implementation for training and fine-tuning language models.
-This project provides a clean, demo implementation of the GPT architecture with support for training from scratch or fine-tuning pre-trained models.
+Inspired by [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT), this project provides a clean, educational implementation of the GPT architecture focused on simplicity and clarity.

+## Overview

+txiki-gpt is a from-scratch implementation of the GPT (Generative Pre-trained Transformer) architecture, designed to be simple to understand and easy to experiment with.
+The entire model fits in a single file, making it perfect for learning how transformers work or quickly prototyping language model experiments.

 ## Features

-- **Full GPT implementation** in a single file (`model.py`) with Flash Attention support
+- **Single-file GPT implementation** (`model.py`) with Flash Attention support for modern PyTorch 2.0+
-- **Character-level tokenization** for small datasets (e.g., Shakespeare)
+- **Character-level tokenization** for small datasets (perfect for the included Shakespeare corpus)
-- **Training and inference scripts** with configurable hyperparameters
-- **Support for GPT-2 fine-tuning** via Hugging Face transformers
+- **Training from scratch** or **fine-tuning pre-trained GPT-2 models**
-- **Efficient training** with gradient accumulation, learning rate scheduling, and checkpointing
+- **Clean training loop** with gradient accumulation, cosine learning rate scheduling, and automatic checkpointing
+- **Simple configuration** via a single `config.py` file
+- **Fast inference** with temperature and top-k sampling

 ## Quick Start